 A small Washington, D.C.-based association raised a firestorm last spring when it brought to Congress one of its long-standing issues that had idled for years.
 The Aeronautical Repair Station Association (ARSA) convinced House legislators to include a provision in a sweeping aviation bill that would have required original equipment manufacturers (OEMs) to furnish maintenance manuals for any aircraft or aircraft part to any person required by the FARs to comply with the terms of the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Maintenance Manuals: How Much Information for How Much?".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Maintenance Manuals: How Much Information for How Much?".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.